Mitchell County is named for John Mitchell, who was an Irish patriot.

 Contractor: John Robb, S B Chase and Jacob I Chase of Osage

-Description: The building faces north and is a two story red colored brick and wood structure.
-The south front has a large porch with four large columns rising to the top of the second story.
-Above the porch is a square white colored wood cupola with silver colored dome.
-The roof is hipped.
-On the east side a section projects from the main building.
+Description: The building faced north and was a two story red colored brick and wood structure.
+The building was located on landscaped grounds in the center of the city.
+The south front had a large porch with four large columns rising to the top of the second story.
+Above the porch \was a square white colored wood cupola with silver colored dome.
+The roof was hipped.
+On the east side a section projected from the main building.
 In 1879 to 1882, two story wings were constructed on the east and west sides.
 In 1926, a short wing was constructed on the south side.
 An addition was built in 1976.
 The building was razed in 2014 for construction of the new courthouse.

 See: National Register of Historic Places – Mitchell County Courthouse